syncfusion-content/blazor-docs/blazor/diagram-component/annotations/connector-annotation.md

 ---
 layout: post
 title: Annotation in Blazor Diagram Component | Syncfusion
-description: Learn here all about connector annotation in Syncfusion Blazor Diagram component and more.
+description: Learn here all about connector annotation such as offset , alignment , segment angle etc in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug